lasiru1/Discrete_Structures/Assignment 18.md

 ### Solution:

-The complement of G (G') has the same nodes as G, but nodes x-y are adjacent in G' if not adjacent in G (and vice-versa).
+The complement of G (G') has the same nodes as G, but nodes x-y are adjacent in G' if not adjacent in G (and vice versa).
 Note: let A = 1, B = 2, etc.

 <img src="https://i.imgur.com/UUwh1qf.png" width="400" />

+&nbsp;

 ## &#35;71